 Information we use to monitor services includes:

-- Data on quality, which helps us to plan our inspection activity.
+- Data on on safety and quality, which helps us to plan our inspection activity.

 - Information about people's experiences of care and the views of their families.

 - Other information that we collect directly from care providers.